danwing/cidfi/draft-wing-cidfi.md

 # Ongoing Signaling {#ongoing}

-Due to environmental changes on wireless networks or other user's traffic patterns, a particular flow may be able to operate faster or might need to operate slower.
+Typically, due to environmental changes on wireless networks or other user's traffic patterns, a particular flow may be able to operate faster or might need to operate slower.
 The relevant CNE SHOULD signal such conditions to the client ({{network-to-host}}), which can then